kleingeld1/mrbase64/README.md

 ---

 ## Release 1.0.0 — 2025-12-21
 Stable initial release.
-See `CHANGELOG.md` for details.
+See `CHANGELOG.md` for details and subsequent releases.

 _Last updated: 2025-12-21_